jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2022-03-29-on-thinking.md

 category: Essays
 ---

 There’s much debate over what constitutes thinking.
 Despite the nuances, “thinking” has become one of the virtue signaling buzzwords amongst the Very Online.
-At risk of aligning with this renaissance, I find Cartesian dualism quite appealing and believe the “conscious cognitive process” of thinking can be reduced to Descartes ***“cogito, ergo sum”*** — I think therefore I am.
+At risk of aligning with this renaissance, I find Cartesian dualism quite appealing and believe the “conscious cognitive process” of thinking can be reduced to Descartes' ***“cogito, ergo sum”*** — I think therefore I am.

 What demarcates good thinking?
 I believe there are 3 qualities that make for good thinking.